 You hear of people journeying to other countries in order to find themselves on the slopes of the Himalayas or among the gurus of India.
-Most times they return definitely better for the experience, probably somewhat poorer financially, but still asking themselves the same questions.
+Most times they return supposedly better for the experience, probably somewhat poorer financially, but still asking themselves the same questions.

 So let’s take a journey, firstly through meditation and secondly through a form of action to make the profound discovery about our true self.
 Who I really am!